POSTED: 22 Aug 2025

 None of these automatically mean the treatment itself is not effective.
 Common acne treatments like retinoids or hormone blockers work by changing your skin’s behaviour over time.
 That means early changes are subtle and often invisible.
 The first improvements usually occur beneath the skin surface, where the microcomedones form weeks before visible spots appear.
 Because of this delay, visible improvement always lags behind biological change.
 Even active acne treatments like antibiotics which suppress inflammation may appear not to work much.
 This is because whilst they can quickly improve the appearance of visible pimples, the underlying drivers of acne continue to produce new spots.

-Is there a Difference in How Long it Takes to Treat Inflammatory vs Non-Inflammatory Acne?
+Is there a Difference in How Long it Takes to Treat Inflammatory and Non-Inflammatory Acne?

 There are many different types and severities which has an impact on treatment type and duration.
 Non-inflammatory acne is the simplest type and occurs due to pore clogging and microcomedones.
 It is also called “comedonal acne” and basically includes whiteheads and blackheads.
-This type of acne is driven primarily by abnormal follicular keratinisation which is basically when skin cells sticking together within the pore.
-As such the most effective treatments are things that speed up cell turnover and exfoliation like retinoids and exfoliating acids.
-As such improvement with non-inflammatory acne treatment is slow and incremental.
+This type of acne is driven primarily by abnormal follicular keratinisation, which is basically when skin cells stick together within the pore.
+The most effective treatments are things that speed up cell turnover and exfoliation like retinoids and exfoliating acids.
+As such, improvement with non-inflammatory acne treatment is slow and gradual.
 Meaningful improvement typically takes between 8 and 12 weeks but may be longer.
-You may also experience temporary worsening due to “purging” initially due to increased cell turnover which speeds up movement of the existing microcomedones to the surface.
-However, the good news is when treated consistently, non inflammatory acne is highly responsive over time.
+You may also experience temporary worsening due to “purging” initially.
+This happens because increased cell turnover speeds up movement of the existing microcomedones to the surface.
+However, the good news is that when treated consistently, non-inflammatory acne is highly responsive over time.

-Inflammatory acne usually results when acne forming bacteria starts to overgrow in blocked pores usually due to excess oil production.
+Inflammatory acne usually results when acne-forming bacteria start to overgrow in blocked pores, usually due to excess oil production.
 This leads to inflammation which gives rise to more severe acne lesions like papules, pustules, nodules and cysts.
-This type of acne usually requires a two fold approach.
+This type of acne usually requires a twofold approach.
 Acute treatments like benzoyl peroxide and antibiotics help reduce inflammation and kill the overgrowing bacteria.
-Alongside this long term acne modifying treatments are needed to control excess oil and normalise skin cell turnover.
+Alongside this, long-term acne-modifying treatments are needed to control excess oil and normalise skin cell turnover.
 Whilst inflammatory acne may appear more severe, it often shows earlier visible gains with this dual approach.
 As such, response tends to be bifurcated:

 • Redness, tenderness and size of pimples may reduce within days or weeks due to reduction in inflammation